 These documents are found at GrantConnect and Community Grants Hub websites.
-Any changes to grant documentation are published on both sites and addenda4 will be published on GrantConnect.
+Any changes to grant documentation are published on both sites and addenda5 will be published on GrantConnect.
 By registering on this website, you will be automatically notified of any changes.
 GrantConnect is the authoritative source for grants information.

-You can only submit one application for this grant opportunity.
-If more than one application is submitted, the latest accepted application form will progress.
+Eligible organisations are able to apply for one or both activity streams outlined above, however you can only submit one application per stream for this grant opportunity.
+If more than one application per activity stream is submitted, the latest accepted application form in each stream will progress.